maxvol/JSONLayout/README.md

 # JSONLayout
-iOS Auto Layout with JSON and VFL.
+iOS Auto Layout with JSON and Visual Format Language (VFL).

 *Good for quick prototyping layouts with VFL and for reusable UI components.*